P/2019 LD2 (ATLAS): Discovery

-The discovery of 's cometary activity was announced in a press release by the University of Hawaiʻi Institute for Astronomy on 20 May 2020, purporting it as the first known active Jupiter trojan, as it was discovered near Jupiter's Lagrangian point where the Greek camp trojans reside.
+The discovery of 's cometary activity was announced in a press release by the University of Hawaiʻi Institute for Astronomy on 20 May 2020, proposing it as the first known active Jupiter trojan, as it was discovered near Jupiter's Lagrangian point where the Greek camp trojans reside.
 However, upon closer examination of 's orbital dynamics by amateur astronomer Sam Deen, was found to be a Jupiter-family comet with a chaotic orbit instead of a Jupiter trojan.
-Subsequently, the comet was reclassified and was given the periodic comet designation (ATLAS) by the Minor Planet Center on 22 May 2020.
+Subsequently, the comet was reclassified and given the periodic comet designation (ATLAS) by the Minor Planet Center on 22 May 2020.